-Data for take home naloxone kits (THN kit) come from three non-government organizations (NGOs) (AIDS NB in Fredericton, Avenue B in Saint John, and Ensemble in Moncton), eight detoxification centres (located in Bathurst, Campbellton, Edmundston, Fredericton, Miramichi, Moncton, Saint John and Tracadie-Sheila), and three correctional centres (Saint John Regional Correctional Centre, Southeast Regional Correctional Center, and the New Brunswick Women's Correctional Centre / NB Youth Centre).
+Data for take home naloxone kits (THN kit) come from three non-government organizations (NGOs) (AIDS NB in Fredericton, Avenue B in Saint John, and Ensemble in Moncton), eight detoxification centres (located in Bathurst, Campbellton, Edmundston, Fredericton, Miramichi, Moncton, Saint John and Tracadie-Sheila), five correctional centres (Saint John Regional Correctional Centre, Southeast Regional Correctional Center, the New Brunswick Women's Correctional Centre / NB Youth Centre, Dalhousie and Madawaska), and four community mental health centres (Campbellton, Edmundston, Moncton, and Richibucto).
 Data include the number of THN kits that are distributed and used.
 An individual may be given a THN kit if 1) the individual is at risk of an opioid overdose due to current opioid use, or they have previously used opioids and are at risk of using opioids again; or 2) they are a family member, friend, or other person who is likely to witness and respond to an overdose.
-The data in this report reflect data received from the 13 centres as of January 31, 2022.
+The data in this report reflect data received from the various centres as of August 2, 2022.